Sheabim/Project-JavaScript---bank-/README.md

 # Project-bank-Java-Script-

-Trying to understand JS fucntionality in a bank app.
+Trying to code and understand JS functionality in a bank app.

 No html/ css applied yet